CharlesGueunet/vimmic/Keymap.md

 {Leader Key}: space means you need to press Leader, then the key.
 {Key1/Key2}: / means or, Key1 or Key2.

-### Clipboard

-* {Leader p} Show the clipboard history, {" NUM p} to past the NUM one.
+### Enable / disable feature
-* F2 Toogle past mode to allow copy and past without troubles.
+* F2 Toggle past mode to allow copy and past without troubles.
-* Y to yank until end of line.
+* F3 Toggle trailling space checking
+* F4 Toggle Syntastic check
+* F5 Toggle Rainbow
+* {Leader a} Disable the right margin (can be disabled completely in .vimrc.preconf)

 Note use Maj when selecting with the mouse to allow copy inside Vim.